andyarvanitis/purescript-native/README.markdown

 #### Requirements

-* Everything you need to build [PureScript](https://github.com/purescript/purescript)
+* Everything you need to build [PureScript](https://github.com/purescript/purescript) (if you're running macOS 10.11+, you can use pre-built binaries from [here](https://github.com/pure11/pure11/releases/))
 * A C++11-capable toolchain, e.g. recent versions of clang, gcc, Microsoft Visual Studio 2015
 * GNU Make is the default supported build tool, but you should be able to use your favorite C++ build system, tools, debuggers, etc.